 Teachers: Jackie and Michelle are co-teachers of the 2 year old class that Luke will be joining.
 They are both a little apprehensive since this will be the first time a child with a communication device will be in their care.
 They are concerned how they will be able to include Luke in all the activities throughout the day, so they are hoping to be able to take it very slowly.
 Jackie and Michelle would like to see Luke transition more gradually, taking a full 4 weeks to transition to a 6 hour day.
 They welcome Luke's mom or dad to spend time in the classroom with Luke to help him adjust.
 They are hoping they will learn how to best communicate with Luke too, being able to watch and learn from his parents.
 Learning to use Luke's communication device is a new skill for both teachers and they feel they need additional time to figure out how to use it in the context of busy classroom/playground of two year olds - many of whom still require a lot of individual attention.
 Jackie and Michelle are also concerned about the therapists who should be coming into their classroom to work with Luke.
-They want to have ample time to communicate with both the occupational therapist and the speech therapist will make herself available during the initial mealtime routines is important to them.
-The teachers want Luke's transition to their classroom community to be as possible and they believe a slow entry would guarantee that.
+They want to have ample time to communicate with both the occupational therapist and the speech therapist before they are required to meet all of Luke's needs on their own.
+Making certain that the occupational therapist will make herself available during the initial mealtime routines is important to them.
+The teachers want Luke's transition to their classroom community to be as positive as possible and they believe a slow entry would guarantee that.